giorgiop94/digital-garden/_notes/Book - Thinking in Systems - Donella Meadows.md

 The only other graceful way out of the escalation system is to **negotiate a disarmament**.
 That’s a structural change, an exercise in system design.
 It creates a new set of balancing controlling loops to keep the competition in bounds

 ### Rich Get Richer
 whenever the winners of a competition receive, as part of the reward, the means to compete even more effectively in the future.
-That’s a reinforcing feedback loop, which rapidly divides a system into winners who go on winning, and losers who go on losing. (seems exactly what happens in PoW and PoS in [[Blockchain]] and what [[Holochain]] is avoiding)
+That’s a reinforcing feedback loop, which rapidly divides a system into winners who go on winning, and losers who go on losing. (seems exactly what happens in PoW and PoS in [[Web 3 - Blockchain]] and what [[Holochain]] is avoiding)

 #### Way Out
 There are many devices to break the loop of the rich getting richer and the poor getting poorer: tax laws written (unbeatably) to tax the rich at higher rates than the poor; charity; public welfare; labor unions; universal and equal health care and education; taxation on inheritance